S-130, S-190, and L-180, available to anyone!

 People interested in this class might be landowners interested in using fire on their properties, people interested in a career in firefighting or natural resources management, or anyone interested in understanding the basics of wildland fire operations.

-People who are interested in attending a Forest Service prescribed fire via Plumas Cal-TREX must be an FFT2 at bare minimum.
+People who are interested in attending a Forest Service prescribed fire via Plumas Cal-TREX must be an FFT2 at minimum.

 What topics will be covered?